Should I Ask Again Or Move On?

 Match their energy, not your ideal version of them.

-You don’t need excuses to explain inconsistency.
+You don’t need excuses for inconsistency.

 3. Redirect your attention